JakeDern/otel-arrow/docs/otap_basics.md

 ## Apache Arrow Primer

-As mentioned earlier, OTAP is a sort of "protocol on top of a protocol".
-Before getting into the gritty details of Arrow IPC and the interplay with the OTAP gRPC streams, there are some key aspects of Apache Arrow in general to be aware of that we'll discuss in this section.
+As mentioned earlier, OTAP is a sort of "protocol on top of a protocol" where gRPC wraps Arrow IPC.
+This section will explain some key aspects of Arrow and Arrow IPC before we put everything together and look at some requests end to end.

 Arrow is a deep topic in itself, you can refer to the [full manual](https://arrow.apache.org/docs/format/Intro.html)